pat310/google-trends-api/README.md

 **Note:** Google may limit the number of requests you can make in a specific amount of time.
 If that happens, an error will be returned stating, "Quota limit exceeded, try again later"

-The following API methods are available:
-* [topRelated](#toprelated): returns the top related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.
-* [hotTrends](#hottrends): returns the current top 20 trending searches for a given location.
-* [top30in30](#top30in30): returns the top 30 searches in the past 30 days
-* [allTopCharts](#alltopcharts): returns the top trending charts for a given date and location.
-Charts contain information such as title, description, source, a jumpFactory, etc.
-* [categoryTopCharts](#categorytopcharts): returns the top trending charts for a given category, date, and location.

 ###Promises
 By default, all the API's return a promise for the results.
 Example:
 ```